-This is the scary part
+This Is The Scary Part

 The main question I have been asking myself lately is, what choice do you want to make?
 Each day, each hour, we have choices to make.
 What to wear, what to say, where to go, who to meet, and what to dedicate our time to.
 It’s a constant puzzle of making a choice, finding out if it feels good or bad, then choosing again.
 Sometimes it really comes together, and other times nothing quite fits correctly.
 The reminder to take a step back, re-examine the puzzle, and try again is all we can do.

-Whether you’re figuring out the best method to get your kid to sleep, the next strategy in ensuring hurricane victims receive help, how to pay for dinner tonight, or what your City Council really does, they are all choices.
+Whether you’re figuring out the best method to get your kid to sleep, the next strategy in ensuring hurricane victims receive help, how to pay for dinner tonight, or what your city council really does, they are all choices.
 It can feel overwhelming to digest them all at once.
-Much like the brain-hole that is social media, we are constantly scrolling through a list of self-reflections while literally scrolling through snippets of horrific news, filtered photos, and a constant stream of culture, history, and events.
+Much like the brain hole that is social media, we are constantly scrolling through a list of self-reflections while literally scrolling through snippets of horrific news, filtered photos, and a constant stream of culture, history and events.
 And with every choice comes a million more choices.

 So this is the scary part.
 The part where I have to make choices, for myself.
 Do I allow myself to turn my brain off and watch a movie whose sole purpose is to entertain me?
 Do I take a different train without a book or headphones and engage with strangers?
 What social justice organization do I want to learn more about and donate to?
 Can I really afford that?
 Is it normal to not want to talk to anyone all day?
 What should I wear to the show?
 How much news can I absorb and still get up and fight this administration?

 I certainly don’t have the right answers, because there may not be just one.
-I can confidently say I want to choose to do more, learn more, love more, lead more, inspire more, and engage more.
+I can confidently say I want to choose to do more, learn more, love more, lead more, inspire more and engage more.
 I want to stand up to and break down inequality and injustice.
 I want to ride my bike and fall in love.
 I want to adore my job and feel pride in what I create.
 I want to go camping and get really dressed up and ride in a helicopter and go to rallies and get a dog and learn guitar and do something that made someone’s day a little better.
 I want to do it all.
 Yet I want to feel comfortable knowing I can’t do it all.

 Learning that I can’t fix everything feels like life’s cruelest lesson.
 I can’t single-handedly end rape culture.
 I can, however, make choices that educate others on consent and misogyny.
 I can’t fix a friend’s broken heart.
 But I can bring them a bottle of wine and listen.
 I can’t expect others to help me with my choices.
 Yet, I can surround myself with people who respect my choices and learn with me.

 Maybe I haven’t figured out how to be an adult, but I am slowly getting better at feeling ok with not knowing.
 And while I have been told I should be better at asking for help, I don’t think it’s help I am looking for.
 How do you even begin to ask for help when people are struggling for clean water?
-How do you complain about a job when you live in a world of white supremacy and violence?
+How do you complain about debt when you live in a world of white supremacy and violence?
 The “help” is reading about a scholarship a student just received.
 Or friends sitting around my living room sharing funny stories.
 It’s getting daily emails of positive ways to lift up an organization, or organizing a local fundraiser.
 What helps me make good choices is seeing the good choices of those around me and those who inspire the hell out of me.
 It’s seeing how choices affect others and learning how to make better ones in the future.
 What helps is stepping back from the puzzle and taking it one piece at a time.

 So maybe that’s it.
-Maybe it took me nearly 1500 words to say that adulthood has thus far taught me one critical lesson in life: make better choices.
+Maybe it took me nearly 1,500 words to say that adulthood has thus far taught me one critical lesson in life: In every turn, make better choices.